 As study progresses, each course builds on previous lessons.
 For students with advanced knowledge in certain courses, they may have the option to test out of the course, though the lectures from instructors and collaborative classwork are irreplaceable.

-“Our instructors have worked in the field and add practical experience, which is invaluable,” says Tom Gleason, education manager at UTI in Avondale, Arizona.
+“Our instructors have worked in the field and add practical experience, which is invaluable,” says Tom Gleason, education manager at UTI in Avondale in Arizona.
 “There's always something there that students will learn.”

 Resources That Help Auto Technician Students

-The instructors and resources students gain access to at UTI help ensure they get the information and assistance they need to prepare for a career as a technician or mechanic.
+The instructors and resources students have at UTI help ensure they get the information and assistance they need to prepare for a career as a technician or mechanic.
 The student services teams are available to assist with anything from on-campus tutoring to veterans’ resources.

 Adam Heller, national admissions director for UTI, says the way UTI’s classes are set up is beneficial for students.
 Since each class is presented one at a time for three weeks, students without industry experience get to participate in immersive learning that gets them up to speed.